Virgo Filaments I: Processing of gas in cosmological filaments around the Virgo cluster: Environment

-In this section we investigate the clustering properties of our sample of filament galaxies around Virgo.
-To this aim, in Fig.~\ref{fig:density_profiles} we report the local densities $n_{5}$, estimated using the 5th-nearest neighbor, for the 245 sources in our sample.
+In this section, we investigate the clustering properties of our sample of filament galaxies around Virgo.
+To this aim, in Fig.~\ref{fig:density_profiles} we report the local densities $n_{5}$ estimated for the 245 sources in our sample using the fifth-nearest neighbor.
 Local densities are plotted against the distances to the filament spines $d_{\rm fil}$ (left) and to the Virgo cluster $d_{\rm cluster}$ (right).
 The reported densities and distances are estimated in the 3D Super Galactic Coordinate frame.
 We refer to Sect.~\ref{sec:environmental_properties} for details.

-Note that in this work we refer to our filament galaxies with no distinction.
-However, as seen in Fig.~\ref{fig:density_profiles} the sources span a broad range of distances from the spine, up to $d_{\rm fil}\sim20~h^{-1}$~Mpc for a few sources, where the filamentary structures are less dense and more similar to the field in terms of their local environment.
-We also consider all filamentary structures altogether, but we stress that they have different properties in terms of their structure (e.g., filament, cloud, sheet), as well as richness, thickness, and length \citep[e.g.,][]{Kim2016}.
+{ In this work, we refer to the sample of filament galaxies and consider the filamentary structures altogether, independently of the associated environmental properties.} However, as seen in Fig.~\ref{fig:density_profiles} the sources in our sample span a broad range of distances from the spine, up to $d_{\rm fil}\sim20~h^{-1}$~Mpc for a few sources, where the filamentary structures are less dense and more similar to the field in terms of their local environment. { The filamentary structures considered in this work also} have different structural properties (e.g., filament, cloud, sheet), as well as richness, { radius}, and length \citep[e.g.,][]{Kim2016}.